sparta1st/SPCrosshair/README.md

 ### 🔽 Step 1: Download

-Grab the compiled EXE file from the [Releases](https://github.com/sparta1st/SPCrosshair) section.
+Grab the compiled py file from the [Releases](https://github.com/sparta1st/SPCrosshair) section.

 ### 🖱️ Step 2: Launch Once

-Just double-click `SPCrosshair.exe`.
+Just double-click `SPCrosshair.py`.
 It will:

 * Run silently in the background
 * Monitor for supported games